-Individuals often experience different levels of hearing loss in each ear.
+Individuals can often experience different levels of hearing loss in each ear.

-And patients in this situation frequently ask us, “Can’t I just treat my really bad ear for hearing loss?
+And patients in this situation sometimes ask us, “Can’t I just treat my really bad ear for hearing loss?
 Won’t that be improvement enough?”

-While we at Allegany Hearing & Balance Center sometimes see patients with hearing loss in only one ear (also known as unilateral hearing loss), typically the factors that led to the impairment have affected both ears — just to a different degree.
-In this relatively common situation, we determine whether one or two hearing aids is appropriate for your situation to provide satisfying sound experience for the wearer.
+While we at Allegany Hearing & Balance Center sometimes see patients with hearing loss in only one ear (also known as unilateral hearing loss), typically the factors that led to the loss have affected both ears, just to a different degree.
+In this situation, we help you determine whether one or two hearing aids is appropriate in order to provide optimal hearing for you.

 Hearing well with both ears not only takes advantage of our ears’ critical ability to identify the location of sound (a surprisingly important component of our ability to listen and to focus on sound effectively), it also helps make speech easier to understand in the presence of noise and helps reduce the fatigue and confusion brought on by difficult listening environments.